francescogerardomarra/its/modulo26/3_filters.md

     @Override
     public void doFilter(ServletRequest request, ServletResponse response, FilterChain chain) throws IOException, ServletException {

+        // Phase 1: **Before chain.doFilter(request, response)** (Request Processing / Pre-processing)
+        // This is where we perform actions on the incoming request before it reaches the target resource (e.g., servlet).

+        System.out.println("Processing incoming request..."); // Before passing the request along the chain

+        // Custom logic for request processing (e.g., JWT validation, logging, security checks)
+        // In this phase, you might check for an authentication token, validate input, or log details for auditing.

-        // Pre-processing logic before passing the request along the filter chain System.out.println("Request is being filtered");
+        // Pass the request and response along the filter chain

-        // Pass request and response to the next filter in the chain chain.doFilter(request, response);
+        // The control is passed to the next filter in the chain, or the target servlet/controller, if there are no more filters. chain.doFilter(request, response);

+        // Phase 2: **After chain.doFilter(request, response)** (Response Processing / Post-processing)
+        // This is where we can modify the response or perform additional actions after the target resource has processed the request.

+        // Control flow returns here once the request has passed through the rest of the filter chain and the target resource.

+        System.out.println("Processing outgoing response..."); // After the target resource has processed the request

+        // Custom logic for response processing (e.g., adding headers, logging response status)
+        // In this phase, we could add security headers to the response, log response details, or modify the response content.
     }

     @Override